-The formal change programme includes six organisational wide programmes covering resource optimisation, culture, community power, customer and digital, technology, and data.
+The formal change programme for 2024/25 included six organisational wide programmes covering resource optimisation, culture, community power, customer and digital, technology, and data.
 Getting these things right has impact across all our services.
 They are critical for improving our productivity.
 Alongside these we are focusing on four priority services - planning, waste, adult social care and children's services.
 These have been chosen because of the benefits to be realised through integration of services from the four legacy councils (planning and waste) or because of the financial significance and need to focus on improvement because of splitting what were previously county level services (adult social care and children's services).

 New Internal governance arrangements were established in April 2024 to oversee delivery of the Change Programme through the creation of a Change and Delivery Group and Programme Assurance Board.
-Additionally, a Financial Sustainability Board has been established to enable the Council to deliver long term strategic financial planning to support effective decision making, budget development and longer term financial sustainability and organisational resilience.
+Additionally, a Financial Sustainability Board was established to enable the Council to deliver long term strategic financial planning to support effective decision making, budget development and longer-term financial sustainability and organisational resilience.

 Change is a constant in local government.
 That's a big challenge, but it is also an opportunity.
-Local Government Reorganisation has been an unsettling experience, but it has also given us the chance to think and do things differently.
-We now want to maximise our potential as a unitary council to improve our efficiency and effectiveness and working with residents in different ways to provide excellent services.
+Local Government Reorganisation has been an unsettling experience at times, but it has also given us the chance to think and do things differently.
+We now want to maximise our potential as a unitary council to improve our efficiency and effectiveness and worki with residents in different ways to provide excellent services.
 We want to do this in a way that is distinctively ours - something we are referring to as 'Doing it the Westmorland and Furness way'.
 This is about using our Council vision and values to drive what we do in a way that we can afford over the long term.
-This is the journey that we started on 1 April 2023, and we know it will be a long and difficult one to get to where we want to go with the need to continue to review capacity to deliver the Council Change Programme alongside business as usual service delivery demands.
+This is the journey that we started on 1 April 2023, and we know it will be a long and difficult one to get to where we want to go with the need to continue to review capacity particularly within Enabling Services to deliver the Council Change Programme alongside business as usual service delivery demands.
+This is reflected in our Action Plan.

 In our first year we focused on stabilisation; bringing together services, teams, systems, and processes - helping us move from four organisations to one, not just legally but operationally and culturally too.
-Our priority was getting the basics right, like our ICT and HR systems, so that we can work as one team.
-These are complex tasks that aren't finished yet.
-A lot has been achieved, but it will take more time to get these foundations fully in place.
-We know that's frustrating, but doing it well is more important than doing it quickly.
+Our Change Programme in 2024/25 started to tackle some of the more complex tasks, but these aren't finished yet.
+A lot has been achieved, but it will take more time to get our foundations fully in place.
+We have closed the change programme for 2024/25 and a closure report with lessons learned has been produced.